 There was a time when remote work wasn't possible because the technology didn’t exist.
 When managers and employees wanted to communicate, they could speak face-to-face or talk on the phone.
 Today, digital communications have advanced so quickly that organizations are shifting away from the traditional office to a modern home office.

 However, many companies are unsure about how to make this transition.
-Some managers fear a lack of productivity, while others have not yet invested in communications tools or even a company intranet.
+Some managers fear a lack of productivity, while others have not yet invested in communications tools or even a company intranet for remote workers.
 With the right education and resources, and a little help from Happeo, businesses can quickly and efficiently adapt to remote working.

 Rethink your current internal communications strategy